Xosrov/Android-Timezone-Fix/README.md

 Magisk module to fix timezone for Iran (GMT+3:30)

 ## Instructions
+1. copy `timezone/` directory from repository to `/data/adb/modules` via `adb shell` or OrangeFox or something else.
-copy timezone directory to `/data/adb/modules`.
-It should show up in Magisk.
+2. It should show up in Magisk modules.
+3. Reboot.